c4ffein/writings/s/there-is-no-stop-sign/there-is-no-stop-sign.md

 It is true it was a far better experience asking my question to Claude than to the enshittified Google.
 Google gave me ads, then a bunch of links that may or may not contain my answer, that I had to check one by one, hoping for a decent answer through a thread filled with useless comments.
 Claude giving me a list of the most plausible answers has been a joy, maybe if there was some occasional hallucination, I'd take it over Google every time (and I can still use it as a backup).

 #### Replacing templates
 It also explains why juniors had such a high opinion of the past models, and the experts, not so much.
 You see, models were very good at always spewing out the same default app corresponding to the same need from the user.
 A Flappy Bird, a calculator, a dashboard...
 What was curious was how consistent these answers were.
-Even raising the temperature (todo link to another article, wont explain here...) still produced a really close output.
+Even raising the temperature (a parameter controlling output randomness) still produced a really close output.
 Juniors were amazed at the machine giving in 2 minutes what would have taken them 2 days, experts weren't convinced since any real change past that broke everything.
 But even to the experts, LLM soup replaced the templates that you could buy online for $200, that helped you bootstrap a project.

 #### Autocomplete
 When you are in your developer environment, some of the most obvious grunt work was automated by the LLM.
 If you had a *really obvious* pattern in your code, or code that actually looked like very common knowledge, your editor could suggest the next changes.
 It was excruciating - even as an AI revolution believer, I didn't use it - as it was at a specific threshold that was just annoying.
 Not fast and accurate enough to be a joy to work with, I'd rather type that line of code than be interrupted by the AI that may or may not be right.